hannorein/rebound/README.md

 If you want to create your own problem, just copy one of the example directories or the template in the `problems` directory.
 Then simply modify `problem.c` and `Makefile` accordingly.

 ### Environment variables ###
-The makefile in each problem directory sets various e environment variables.
+The makefile in each problem directory sets various environment variables.
 These determine the compiler optimization flags, the libraries included and basic code settings.
 Let us look at one of the examples `shearing_sheet` in more detail.

 - `export OPT=-O3`.
 This sets the additional compiler flag `-O3` and optimizes the code for speed.
 - `export QUADRUPOLE=0`.
 This disables the calculation of quadrupole moments for each cell in the tree.
 The simulation is faster, but less accurate.